OSGeo/gdal/gdal/doc/source/drivers/vector/mongodbv3.rst

 .. shortname:: MongoDBv3

-.. build_dependencies:: needs Mongo CXX >= 3.4.0 client library
+.. build_dependencies:: Mongo CXX >= 3.4.0 client library

 This driver can connect to the a MongoDB service.